 ► Will use a six-cylinder twin-turbo engine

-The next M3 saloon will be revealed later this year, but BMW says the M3 Touring is still in the early stages of its two-year development process, so expect the finished car in 2022.
+Munich is finally building an M3 Touring, and we can expect the finished car in 2022.
 Our new spy photos capture the louche load lugger on test near its Bavarian HQ.

 It’s clear to see the M3 staples will stay: a butch bodykit nestling just the right side of lairy, large 20-inch alloy wheels and the regulation quad exhuast pipes nestle under the more practical bootlid.